 A Case of Study

-Among the different in-motion charging technologies, dynamic wireless charging shows more advantages over others: 1) it is interoperable so that the same system can be used with different vehicles, 2) it is automatic and simple in operation, 3) it doesn’t have visual impact, and 4) it is safer due to the removal of exposed energized conductors and mechanical connection.
-A planning analysis of dynamic wireless charging supporting EV system is achieved by solving the charge-sustaining model in Fig. 1 for passenger cars on highways, as the most vehicle mile traveled in the U.S. .
-The average vehicle kWh/mile and driving speed are estimated using the real-world data available at the National Renewable Energy Laboratory (NREL) .
+Among the different in-motion charging technologies, dynamic wireless charging has several advantages: 1) it can be used with different vehicle types, 2) it doesn’t have visual impact, and 3) it is safer due to the removal of exposed energized conductors and mechanical connection.
+A planning analysis of dynamic wireless EV charging system is achieved by solving the charge-sustaining model in Fig. 1 for passenger cars on primary roadways where most vehicle mile travel is concentrated in the U.S. .
+The average vehicle kWh/mile and driving speed are estimated using real-world data available at the National Renewable Energy Laboratory (NREL) .

-The relationship between the system key design parameters (δ, Pc and Qb), is described in Figs. 3-5.
-At a fixed battery capacity (Qb=30 kWh), the system road coverage is inversely proportional to its power level (Fig. 3), which means a high-power system requires less road coverage and less construction and materials, but more expensive units.
-The variation of the road coverage with the battery capacity for a fixed charging power (Pc=100 kW) is presented in Fig. 4, which shows a linear proportional relationship.
-Increasing Qb requires more road coverage to compensate for the increase in the vehicle’s energy consumption.
-The three design parameters are analyzed in Fig. 5, which shows that increasing Pc and reducing Qb leads to the least road coverage and infrastructure cost in consequence.
-However, this system configuration requires a battery that can handle very high charging rate, which might be infeasible.
+The relationship between the key system design parameters (δ, Pc and Qb) is described in Figs. 3-5.
+For example, at a fixed battery capacity (e.g. Qb=30 kWh) and given vehicle energy efficiency (e.g. 310 Wh/mile), the system road coverage is inversely proportional to the charging power (Fig. 3).
+This means a high-power system requires less road coverage and therefore less construction and materials.
+The variation of road coverage with battery capacity for a fixed charging power (e.g. Pc=100 kW) is presented in Fig. 4, which shows a linear relationship with increased vehicle mass.
+Higher Qb requires more road coverage to compensate for the increase in the vehicle’s energy consumption.
+The three design parameters are analyzed in Fig. 5, which shows that increasing Pc and reducing Qb leads to the least road coverage and infrastructure cost.
+However, increasing charging power while decreasing battery capacity requires batteries that can handle higher charging rates.

 Fig. 3: Road coverage vs. charging power @ Qb=30kWh